 And the relational holocaust that results from that is what explains our world.
 Relationship rupture and breakdown is at the very heart of our world's problems.

-[16:24] Nation at odds with nation in trade wars and currency wars.
+Nation at odds with nation in trade wars and currency wars.

 Evidently, these things end up leading to military wars.
 Race at odds with race leading to exploitation and resentment and bitterness that poisons a culture for generations.

-Look at South Africa today, still decades after the end of apartheid.
+Look at South Africa today.
+Look at South Africa today.
+Still decades after the end of apartheid.
 Still so much poison in that land.

-Employers at odds with employees leading to misery and stress at work and strife and strikes and all kinds of things.
+[41:44] Employers at odds with employees leading to misery and stress at work and strife and strikes and all kinds of things.
+Man at odds with women.

-Man at odds with woman and alas the catastrophic epidemics of relationship breakdown and family rupture damage to children and disintegration in our communities.
+Man at odds with women.
+And alas, the catastrophic epidemics of relationship breakdown and family rupture, damage to children, and disintegration in our communities.

-Even if some of us, perhaps many of us live in a way a somewhat charmed life insulated from many of these things in our own lives, none of us can avoid the greatest and the most painful rupture of all in life.
+Even if some of us, perhaps many of us, live in a way, a somewhat charmed life, insulated from many of these things in our own lives, none of us, none of us can avoid the greatest and the most painful rupture of all in life.